Pulkit-Khandelwal/AlgorithmsDataStructures/README.md

     - [ ] Binary

 - [ ] Graphs and Trees
+    - [x] Implement a Graph with nodes, edges (both directed and undirected) and weights

 - [ ] Recursion and Dynamic Programming
 - [ ] Tries